aambrioso1/ML_with_Python/README.md

 Ideas
 * Write a function or class for performing the kNN learning of this example:
 'def kNN(data, target): pass
-* Create a identifier for digits based on asterisk patterns that look like digits
+* Create an identifier for digits based on asterisk patterns that look like digits
+* Create an identifier for digit based on the MNIST database.

 Chapter 2: